Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Current Ethics-Related Challenges

 In the context of online abuse detection, several fairness issues have been raised.
-For example, \citeA{dixon2018measuring} found higher rates of false positive errors when texts mention certain demographic groups. \citeA{sap2019risk} observed similar results when utterances include markers of African American English.
-Also, \citeA{blodgett-etal-2020-language} analyzed the concept of bias in NLP systems and described some of the unfair decisions that such systems might make while allocating resources to people or representing them in society.
-NLP researchers often tackle the fairness of automated systems by diagnosing and mitigating various biases in the system development pipeline. \citeA{shah-etal-2020-predictive} enumerated the potential origins of bias in NLP systems and provided a conceptual framework for measuring and mitigating this bias.
+For example, \shortciteA{dixon2018measuring} found higher rates of false positive errors when texts mention certain demographic groups. \shortciteA{sap2019risk} observed similar results when utterances include markers of African American English.
+Also, \shortciteA{blodgett-etal-2020-language} analyzed the concept of bias in NLP systems and described some of the unfair decisions that such systems might make while allocating resources to people or representing them in society.
+NLP researchers often tackle the fairness of automated systems by diagnosing and mitigating various biases in the system development pipeline. \shortciteA{shah-etal-2020-predictive} enumerated the potential origins of bias in NLP systems and provided a conceptual framework for measuring and mitigating this bias.
 We use this framework to review the current literature on bias in abusive language detection.